RafaelAmauri/Image-Studio/README.md

 Without vectorization, the same operations on the same image took over **20 minutes**.
 So, in a way, you could say that the code in this repo is **8K-ready**! 😁

-## 🏎️ Leveraging C code
+## 🏎️ Combining Python with C

 In cases where the code has to run sequentially and parallelism or SIMD acceleration are not applicable (for example, in the [Floyd-Steinberg Dithering Algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering)), I opted to use **Cython**, which is a superset of Python that lets me use C-level types and performance optimizations while writing in Python-like syntax.
 Cython transpiles the code into optimized C, automatically handles the conversion between Python and C types, and compiles it into a shared library that can interact seamlessly with the rest of the Python codebase, combining the readability of Python with the raw performance of C.

-To illustrate the benefits of using Cython, my Numpy-based implementation of Floyd–Steinberg dithering took ~3 minutes to process a 4K image.
+To illustrate the benefits of using Cython, my Numpy-based implementation of Floyd–Steinberg dithering used to take ~3 minutes to process a 4K image.
 With Cython, the same algorithm runs in just ~3 seconds.

 ## 🏁 Setup